MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_dtree.md

 ##### remove_missings

-logical value.
+bool value.
 If True, rows with missing values are removed and will not be included in the output data.

 ##### compute_obs_node_id

-logical value or None.
+bool value or None.
 If True, the tree node
 IDs for all the observations are computed and returned.
 If None, the IDs are computed for data.frame with less than 1000 observations and are returned as the where component in the fitted rxDTree object.